hgwood/fanfaron/README.md

 The versioning follows semantic versioning.

+### 7.0.0

+- feat: added traversal with user-defined side-effects
+  - See Other Features
+- *breaking* refactor: rewritten value defaulting to leverage traversal
+  - `DefaultFiller` no longer descend in child objects on its own, but can be combined with `SideEffectingDepthFirstVisit` to achieve that.
+  - `DefaultFiller` no longer returns new objects but mutates its parameters instead.
+- *breaking* refactor: moved vendor extensions utils to package utils.vendorextensions
+- *breaking* refactor: removed json schema model
+- *breaking* refactor: renamed root package to align with group id

 ### 6.3.1

 - fix: recursive defaulting vastly improved
   - It no longer chokes on `null`s while traversing the object tree.
   - It no longer cuts out part of the object tree.

+> ** Edit**: it still won't copy over most properties.
+See #2.
+Fixed in 7.0.0 where it now mutates its parameters.

 ### 6.3.0